olawuwo-abideen/task_two/README.md

 #### Fields

 - `name` (String): The unique identifier of the person.
 It is a required field and must be a string.
-- `age` (Number): The age of the person.
-It is a required field and must be a Number.

 ## API Endpoints